spring-attic/spring-cloud-stream-binder-jms/spring-cloud-stream-binder-jms-solace/README.md

 ### Running tests

 In order to run tests a Solace instance is required.
 There are virtual images available for download as well as images for various cloud providers at http://dev.solacesystems.com/downloads/.

-Once this has been set up you may need to update `src/main/test/resources/application.yml` with the correct hostname and credentials.
-We found the VirtualBox image fairly easy to set up, it seems to work best with 'Host Only Networking' which is fine for local development/testing.
+We found the VirtualBox image fairly easy to set up.
+We have provided `provision_solace.sh` to configure and boot this image; simply provide the path to the downloaded `.ova` file then update `src/main/test/resources/application.yml` with the IP address the script outputs.